spcourse/sp2/20 News/packages/10 packages.md

     [some path]\my_string_package\manipulations.py
 ```

-This also shows the names of the functions contained in the `manipulations`package.
+This also shows the names of the functions contained in the `manipulations` package.

-### Step 2: Add docstrings
+### Add docstrings

 We can use *docstrings* to provide `pydoc` with more information about the package.
 Docstrings are simply strings using triple quotes ("""") that, when placed correctly, will be automatically extracted for documentation.